-That there is actually a proper way to style your coffee table!
-I don’t mean where to have it, or which table to choose, oh no; I mean what actually goes on your coffee table and where on your table it should go.
+…that there is actually a proper way to style your coffee table.
+Not in terms of where to have it, or which table to choose but what goes on your table and where.
 There are people’s entire careers dedicated to coffee table styling.
-I am clearly in the wrong job.

 Flowers – fresh preferably, silk acceptable, carnations never.
 Probably large buds are best with short stems.

-Something tall – I suppose you could use the flowers, but if you remember that your table will be admired mainly from a seated position, a better “tall” object would be an interesting piece of art or sculpture perhaps…you know something really precious so that when I can visit my toddler can wreck it and we never have to speak again.
+Something tall – I suppose you could use the flowers, but if you remember that your table will be admired mainly from a seated position, a better “tall” object would be an interesting piece of art or sculpture.

 Books – obviously.
-Who doesn’t want to how off their artisitic, creative, intellectual, hilarious side with a choice selection of books.
+Who doesn’t want to show off their artisitic, creative, intellectual, hilarious side with a choice selection of books.
 Again, I would suggest the bigger the better and pile them up.
-I’ve been advised that two piles o books diagonally aligned to each other balance the table out.
-So there we go.
+Two piles of books, diagonally aligned to each other will balance the table out.

-Trays – this year it’s all about layers and a tray helps with this and if you leave enough room people can put their cups on it.
+Trays – as illustrated above, layers are key and a tray helps with this and if you leave enough room people can put their cups on it.
 That is if its not full of more priceless artefacts.

 Coasters – apparently people with good coffee table styling do not use coasters.
-It’s very embarrassing if you spoil your look with aug practicalities.
+It’s very embarrassing if you spoil your look with such practicalities.
 You’ve been warned, just don’t do it.